containers/podman/troubleshooting.md

 You could also use the usermod program to assign UIDs to a user.

+If you update either the /etc/subuid or /etc/subgid file, you need to stop all running containers and kill the pause process.
+This is done automatically by the `system migrate` command, which can also be used to stop all the containers and kill the pause process.

 ```
 usermod --add-subuids 200000-201000 --add-subgids 200000-201000 johndoe
 grep johndoe /etc/subuid /etc/subgid